knative/community/REPOSITORY-GUIDELINES.md

 - Steering approval (see ["the fine print"](#the-fine-print))
 - TOC approval
-- Solving a unique problem (exploring different approaches to problems outside the core is actively encouraged!)
+- Solving an unique problem (exploring different approaches to problems outside the core is actively encouraged!)

 ### The fine print